CREATE through the years

 Rory: One of the big achievements during my time was that all of the national state and territory offices became more cohesive and focused on getting outcomes I am really pleased and proud of the way organisation developed while I was there, we built a stronger and more robust future for CREATE.
 The organisation achieved a huge amount while I was there in terms of advocacy but that was due to hard work of others and would have happened regardless of whether I was there or not.
 IT was about bringing about some of the lessons I had learnt in the corporate sector to CREATE and creating more sustainability

 Mal: The challenges we faced as smaller, independent state associations were overcome by coming together.
-The challenges I see into the future is forgetting where we began, forgetting the achievements and positive outcomes for the rights of the child.
+The challenges I see into the future is never forgetting where we began, nor forgetting the achievements and positive outcomes for the rights of the child.
 CREATE will always be relevant, as long as there is an out of home care system.
 Sharing your care story, your insight and understanding could be the one thing that makes that monumental change for another

 ON WHAT’S CHANGED OVER THE YEARS